-While shopping, be sure to try on different sizes, especially if you’ve never worn prescription glasses before.
+While shopping, be sure to try on different sizes, especially if you’ve never worn prescription eyeglasses before.
 Measuring your face before you shop will make it easier to find your perfect pair.
 This includes the distance between your eyes from the outer end of one eye to the outer end of the other.
 Some companies provide different size ranges, so you’ll have an easier time finding the best pair with a wider variety.
-If you have reading glasses or another type of glasses, you can use them to figure out how big your new sunglasses should be.
+If you have reading glasses or other type of glasses, you can use them to figure out how big your new sun glasses should be.

 Frames and Lenses

 The shape of your face also plays a role in finding the right prescription sunglasses, and this will determine what kind of frames you’ll need to improve your vision.
 Round and circular faces benefit from wider, almost rectangular frames, while oval-shaped faces match with symmetrical glasses that are both rigid and soft where they need to be.
 Square faces go with softer, rounder frames, and faces shaped like hearts or diamonds need round glasses with wider tops than bottoms.
 The better the frame is able to balance your appearance, the more suited the glasses will be for you.

 You’ll also want to consider the material that the lenses are made of.
 You might make your choice depending on how clumsy you are when it comes to your glasses.
 It is also important to not rely on darker-colored lenses because they don’t guarantee protection from UV rays.